-- Temporary Safety Fitness Certificates will no longer be issued – all new carriers must provide compliance documentation upfront
+Temporary Safety Fitness Certificates will no longer be issued.

 Starting March 1, 2019:

-- Safety Fitness Certificates for all carriers, which previously had no expiry date, must be renewed every 3 years
+Safety Fitness Certificates for all carriers, which previously had no expiry date, will be issued with an expiry date.

 We received feedback from more than 3,300 key stakeholders and members of the public on three initiatives to improve traffic safety in Alberta: